Free CPR Class in the Bay Area

 If you own or work for a non-profit in the San Francisco Bay Area, there may be a way for you to get free classes by contacting training providers (like us!) and explaining why you need the training.
 Be aware that there may be a little waiting list or requirement to link to the CPR trainer on your website if you attempt this method.

 We want as many people as possible to be CPR certified, but remember that trainers need to pay their bills, too!
+Of course there are many companies and government agencies that want to provide free training, but as with most things in life, the official CPR certification cards aren’t free.

 Also, beware that online CPR certifications are all a scam.
 You cannot get CPR certified online and any certificate you print off after a few minutes will be completely unacceptable if you are looking to get licensed to fulfil work requirements.
 Remember, as with anything you see online, if it seems too good to be true, it usually is.